shrey27tri01/blog-on-the-go/README.md

 - pip install -r requirements.txt
 - python -m pip install django
 - django-admin --version (check the installation of django)
 - python manage.py runserver

 Then visit localhost on port 8000(127.0.0.1:8000/ or localhost:8000/)

-Or you can visit the deployed website <a href="https://shrey27tri01.pythonanywhere.com/">here</a>.
+Or alternatively, you can visit the deployed website <a href="https://shrey27tri01.pythonanywhere.com/">here</a>.